FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - 100
      - Set NOPRTC to Only 0, 1, or 2 in CONT.DAT
+     - NOPRTC is a switch.
+The positions are 0, 1 or 2.

+   * - 100
+     - For Graphical Display (Lgplot=2),Graptim must be Greater Than 0
      - The variable Graphtim is missing in CONT.DAT.

    * - 100
-     - For Graphical Display (Lgplot=2),Graptim must be Greater Than 0
+     - Variable Xconc Exceeds 1
      - The sediment concentration cannot be greater than 1.

    * - 100
-     - Variable Xconc Exceeds 1
+     - Variable Xarf is Less Than 0 or Greater Than 1
      - The Xarf variable must be a value between 0 and 1.

    * - 100
-     - Variable Xarf is Less Than 0 or Greater Than 1
+     - Variable Froudl Greater Than 9
      - The Froudl variable should not be greater than 1.

    * - 100
-     - Variable Froudl Greater Than 9
+     - Variable Noprtfp is a Switch,Use Only 0,1,2 or 3
      - NOPRTFP is a switch.
 The positions are 0, 1 or 2.

    * - 100
-     - Variable Noprtfp is a Switch,Use Only 0,1,2 or 3
-     - Set either MUD or ISED to 0.

-   * - 100
      - Mudflow (Mud=1) and Conventional Sediment Transport (Ised=1) Cannot Be Modeled in the Same Simulation.
 Review CONT.DAT File
-     - If grid element number 1 does not have a neighbor, it is dangling or the coordinates are wrong in TOPO.DAT.
-       Check the location of the cell.

-       Correct it by realigning the grid to the computational domain.
+     - Set either MUD or ISED to 0.

    * - 100
      - Grid Element 1 Has No Neighbor Grid Elements,Check the CADPTS.DAT File
-     - Set ideplt to an inflow grid element number in inflow.dat.
+     - If grid element number 1 does not have a neighbor, it is dangling or the coordinates are

+       wrong in TOPO.DAT.
+Check the location of the cell.
+Correct it by realigning the grid

+       to the computational domain.

    * - 100
      - If Displaying the Flood Graphics - Lgplot = 2 in CONT.DAT - Then Ideplt must be Greater Than Zero in INFLOW.DAT
+     - Set ideplt to an inflow grid element number in inflow.dat.
    * - 100
      - If Only Writing Text Output to Screen - No Flood Graphics Lgplot = 0 in CONT.DAT - Set Ideplt = 0 in INFLOW.DAT
      - For text mode, set lgplot = 0 and ideplt = 0.